2026-05-15T00:00:00+02:00

 Guest: Embryonic Autopsy

-From the very first riff and blast beats, it’s clear: Six Feet Under are not for the faint of heart.
+From the first riff and the first blast beats, it’s clear: Six Feet Under are not for the faint of heart.
 For 33 years and over 14 albums, the quintet from Tampa, Florida, has poured all their energy into a constantly growing monolith of pure brutality, lyrical intensity, and impressive musicianship.
+Numerous lineup changes have helped the band keep their sound, deeply rooted in death metal yet consistently experimenting with other metal genres, fresh and find new inspiration.
+It’s noteworthy that most of the part-time members came from other bands like Obituary, Fear Factory, or Gorgoroth – or, conversely, joined them.

 Like This Post?
 Share It With Others!